JuanFGQ/JuanFGQ/README.md

 ## 🏚️ [SmartHome (on constantly updating)](https://github.com/JuanFGQ/smart_home_design)
   * This project is focused on the controll of different comercial automation devices.
   * As well as automation prototypes created with arduino
-  * this project will be constantly updated
+  * this project will be on constantly update

 ## :bulb: [LinkedIn Clon Responsive Design](https://github.com/JuanFGQ/linkedin_responsive_clon/tree/master)